 The Bay Area Trails Collaborative, a Rails-to-Trails Conservancy (RTC) TrailNation™ project, is chaired by RTC and includes over 50 organizations, agencies and businesses throughout the Bay Area that are working together to realize a collective vision for a 2,700-mile trail network connecting the region.

 Evaluating and Cultivating Project Success

-When the Bay Area Toll Authority approved the 6-mile trail in 2015, it did so as a four-year pilot project during which project partners would monitor trail usage and behavior.
+When the Bay Area Toll Authority approved the trail in 2015, it did so as a four-year pilot project during which project partners would monitor trail usage and behavior.
 During the pilot period, the trail will remain open to cyclists and pedestrians 24 hours a day, seven days a week, to bolster evaluation efforts and measure usage for both commuting and recreation.
-Data collection and analysis efforts will be spearheaded by Caltrans and the University of California Partners for Advanced Transportation Technology program.
+Data collection and analysis efforts will be spearheaded by Caltrans and the University of California Partners for Advanced Transportation Technology (PATH) program.